 This is a unique unusual privately owned luxury self-catering lodge in Chichester, set on the edge of a lake.
 You get a beautiful scenic tranquil holiday yet only 5 minutes drive to the centre of Chichester city.
 It sleeps 6 in 3 bedrooms with 2 bathrooms and free parking.
-The 3rd bedroom is partitioned off the lounge, has 2 single beds and is completely private only when the kitchen door is closed.
+The 3rd bedroom is partitioned off the lounge, has 2 single beds and is completely private when the kitchen door is closed.
 Much better than a sleeper couch and it has fantastic views of the lake from 4 windows, plus direct access onto the deck!

 It is not licenced but there is The Kingfisher Bar on site.
 Bring your own wine/champagne to be kept in the fridge and you are provided with glasses to enjoy your evenings under the stars on the large deck right on the edge of the lake.
 Swans in the moonlight are a magical sight.